Advice and support

 Kent Children and Families Information Service (CFIS) provides, free, confidential, impartial information and advice to parents, carers and members of the public.
 We can help you with childcare, early education, parenting, family life and issues that affect young people.
 We have a team of experienced…

 Kent Deaf Children's Society (KDCS) is a self funded, not for profit, volunteer-run organisation supporting deaf children, their families and friends in Kent.
-Holiday activities, signing workshops, Youth Group for 12-18 yr olds, soft play sessions, seasonal and adhoc events.
+Holiday activities, signing workshops, Youth Group for 12-18 yr olds, soft play sessions for 0-12 year olds, seasonal and adhoc events.